PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 - You can initialise data in BeforeEach and delete it in AfterEach as a good practise
 - `@BeforeAll` and `@AfterAll` are run before all methods of class are executed and and after all methods complete executing

+Perform Tests:

+- To perform tests, we can use `assert` Methods like `assertEquals, assertNotNull, and many more` to check for assertions in a `Given`, `When`, and `Assert` format like in `StudentMapperTest.java`

 ### Layers in Application are:

 ![layers](Layers.png)